garethmarkel/ukb-administration/docs/index.md

 ## Current and planned data for UK Biobank

-We encourage to visit [this website](https://biobank.ctsu.ox.ac.uk/crystal/exinfo.cgi?src=timelines_all) for the most updated information and timelines about data availability.
+We encourage to visit [the official UK Biobank website](https://biobank.ctsu.ox.ac.uk/crystal/exinfo.cgi?src=timelines_all) for the most updated information and timelines about data availability.

 ### UK BIOBANK ASSESSMENT CENTRE
  <table class="others">